pip-services/pip-services-docs/content/en/node/expressions/_index.md

 no_list: true
 weight: 30
 description: >
-    Tokenizers, parsers and expression calculators in Node.js / ES2017

     This module is a part of the [Pip.Services](http://pip.services.org) polyglot microservices toolkit.
     It provides syntax and lexical analyzers and expression calculator optimized for repeated calculations.
 ---